 Without question, Lake O’Hara is one of the most beautiful spots in the Canadian Rockies.
 As you approach Lake O’Hara for the first time, the intimate, peaceful setting and sheer magnitude of the majestic surrounding mountains will take your breath away.

 Located in Yoho National Park in British Columbia, just minutes west of Banff National Park, the Lake O’Hara area is also one of the hardest places to visit in the Canadian Rockies.
-With tightly controlled visitation limits, those wishing to visit Lake O’Hara must either be very lucky (getting a rare reservation for a bus ticket) or very determined (hiking the 11 km access road).
+With tightly controlled visitation limits, those wishing to visit Lake O’Hara must either be very lucky (getting a rare reservation for a shuttle bus ticket) or very determined (hiking the 11 km access road).

 This post contains compensated links.